Paternity Leave Guide for Employers

 The employee can take one week or two weeks consecutively after the baby has been born.

-If your organisation offers employees more than the statutory two-week leave, this should be detailed within a paternity leave policy.
+If the organisation offers employees more than the statutory two-week leave, this should be detailed within a paternity leave policy.

 Notice of paternity leave can be given verbally, but is it advisable to request that it be put in writing to retain on record.